Estimated Time Frame: Varies based on homeowner and listing agent

 Estimated Time Frame: 30 days following buyer’s receipt of written short sale approval

 The file advances to this stage one we have received a written approval letter that is without errors and is acceptable to the homeowner.
-At this point, the short sale is 100% approved, in writing, and the bank has set a definitive time frame for closing, usually within 30 days from the date of written approval.
+At this stage of a short sale, the short sale is 100% approved, in writing, and the bank has set a definitive time frame for closing, usually within 30 days from the date of written approval.

 Once the file moves to Approved & Closing, the buyer must be ready to move very quickly.
 We understand that it’s not always easy to close a loan in 30 days.
 Unfortunately, many short sale banks just don’t care.
 If we don’t close by the deadline on the approval letter, an extension will be required.
 Extensions are never guaranteed, more money is sometimes required and obtaining them can take a very long time.
 Make sure that your lender understands the sense of urgency required during this stage.